Testausserveri/koirameili/README.md

 # Koirameili

+This project is work in progress and not in use production at Testausserveri yet.

 ## Development

 First off, create `.env` file from the `.example.env` and configure it appropriately.
 You'll need a MariaDB database, Discord bot token, and a domain for receiving mail.